After several quiet years, tornadoes erupt in United States | New Country 923

 After several quiet years, tornadoes erupt in United States

-INDIANPOLIS, Ind.
-(AP) — After several quiet years, the United States was threatening to break a major record for tornado activity this week as a volatile mix of warm, moist air from the Southeast and persistent cold from the Rockies clashed and stalled over the Midwest.
+INDIANAPOLIS (AP) — After several quiet years, tornadoes have erupted in the United States over the last two weeks as a volatile mix of warm, moist air from the Southeast and persistent cold from the Rockies clashed and stalled over the Midwest.

 “We’re getting big counts on a lot of these days and that is certainly unusual,” Marsh said.

-The National Weather Service had already received more than a dozen reports of tornadoes Tuesday evening , suggesting that the record for consecutive days could be broken.
+The National Weather Service had already received at least 27 more reports of tornadoes Tuesday, suggesting that the record for consecutive days would be broken once the official totals are in.

+The weather service has received 934 tornado reports so far this year, up from the yearly average of 743 observed tornadoes.
+More than 500 of those reports came in the last 30 days.
+The actual number is likely lower, however, because some of the reports probably come from different witnesses who spot the same twister.

 The U.S. has experienced a lull in the number of tornadoes since 2012, with tornado counts tracking at or below average each year and meteorologists still working to figure out why.